KaitlinMS/phone-home/README.md

 Phone Home
 ==========

 Phone Home is a choose-your-own-adventure game written by [Jen Costa](https://twitter.com/teamstersub) and me, with artwork by [Noreen Rana](https://twitter.com/neomonki).
+We created it during [Gamma Space's](https://bentomiso.com/) 2013 Mother May I game jam.

 Phone Home was created using [Twine](http://www.gimcrackd.com/etc/src/) and a little JavaScript.